juliancwirko/meteor-zf5/README.md

 More: [Iron Router Hooks Docs](https://github.com/iron-meteor/iron-router/blob/devel/Guide.md#hooks)

-**The basic logic is to run initialization or init with reflow on element actually presented in the DOM.
-With Meteor this isn't so simple.
+**The basic logic is to run initialization or init it with reflow on element actually presented in the DOM.
+We don't have here 'document ready' callback.
+So we need to plug into templates lifetime cycle callbacks.
+Usage with Meteor isn't so simple.
 It needs some time to use to it.**

 ### Also take a look at